Sardinian wines deserve way more attention than they have received so far.

 Sardinia is an idyllic Italian island in the Mediterranean Sea that boasts more than 2,000 kilometers of coastline and plentiful craggy mountains.
 The combination of a rough and rugged interior landscape and oceanic elements in the soil produce truly astonishing wine.

-Ready to deep dive into the marvelous wines of Sardinia?
+Ready to deep dive into the marvelous Sardinian wines?
 In this post, I will cover the best ones, broken down varietal by varietal.

 The Most Famous Sardinian Wines

 Cannonau – also called Cannonau di Sardegna – is the local name for French Grenache or Spanish Garnacha.
 Recently, it has been evidenced that the Grenache varietal may have actually originated on Sardinia soil.
 This is Sardinia’s signature red wine.
 In fact, one in every five bottles of wine on the island is a Cannonau.
-Moreover, it is the most planted variety in Sardinia, totaling around 30 percent of all the grapes grown on the island.
+This is the most planted variety on the island, totaling around 30% of all the grapes grown on the island.

-Arguably, the most exquisite bottles of Cannonau are found in the eastern section of the island, in the provinces of Cagliari, Ogliastra, and Nuoro.
-That being said, Cannonau grapes are grown all over the island.
+The most exquisite bottles of Cannonau are found in central Sardinia, in the provinces of Ogliastra and Nuoro.
+However, Cannonau grapes are grown all over the island.

 Cannonau wine generally has a low acidity level and high alcohol content.
 The flavors can range from charmingly fruity to dark, rich, and structured with spicy earthiness.

-You simply must try the Pala 2013 Riserva bottle of Cannonau Sardegna.
+For the best bottle, try the Pala 2013 Riserva of Cannonau di Sardegna.
 Expect flavors of sun-dappled ripe raspberries blended with cooking spices like anise and pepper.
 The generous, velvety tannins will forge new flavor pathways on your palate.

 I would also like to recommend a glass of Contini 2014 Sartiglia Cannonau.
 This richly round wine is constructed with notes of wild herbs, cherries, and blackberries.
 Expect genuinely smooth tannins that lead to a significantly pleasurable drinking experience.

 Vermentino is the celebrated classic white wine of Sardinia.
 The only DOCG wine of Sardinia –the highest ranking among the 4-tier Italian classification – this grape has been grown for centuries in the northern tip of the island in the Gallura province.
-Nowadays, it can be found throughout the entire island; however, the most beloved one is the Vermentino di Gallura, grown in Gallura itself.
+Nowadays, it can be found throughout the entire island; though the best remains in Gallura.